hove-io/navitia/documentation/rfc/doc-routing-algorithm.md

 |----|----|-----|
 |9:05|9:07|10:00|

+Connections: only intra stop point, 2 minutes except for F 3 minutes.

 ### RAPTOR and the specificities

 The routing algorithm is build around RAPTOR, a routing algorithm developped at Microsoft and published in 2012.
 The paper can be found [here](https://www.microsoft.com/en-us/research/wp-content/uploads/2012/01/raptor_alenex.pdf).